palmada/brewmoth/README.md

 ```
 If not using nginx, you'll need to set up another service to connect to the unix socket that brewmoth is listening on.

+You also can add the brewmoth directory to PATH To allow the above commands to be called from anywhere in the shell
+1. Call `sudo nano ~/.profile` to start editing the `.profile` file
+2. Add the following line `PATH=~/opt/bin:$PATH` to the end of the file.
+3. Exit with `ctrl+x`, select `y` and accept.

 ## Run from command-line
 To troubleshoot, it's best to start brewmoth using the command-line.
 First, you need to turn on the virtual environment: